Ana Paula Renault: Career

 Ana Paula started her television career on the sixteenth season of the hit reality show Big Brother Brasil.
 She joined the show as a contestant, and had a very acclaimed participation at the time because of her strong and tough personality.
 At the Big Brother house, she debuted a very famous one line "Olha Ela" that went viral in the country.
 Though her success was huge on the reality show, she got removed from the house after an incident involving one of her housemates.

 Shortly after her departure from the reality show, she made a few appearances as an interviewer on the hit show Video Show, on the same television channel.
 As her popularity continued to grow, Rede Globo invited her to make a guest appearance on the telenovela Haja Coração.

 In 2017, as she had no ties with her past TV channel, she signed a contract with UOL to be a web columnist.
 Her job was to judge and comment on entertainment TV shows, such as the following seasons of Big Brother Brasil.

 In September 2018, in order to attend to her fans demand, she joined the tenth season of the reality show A Fazenda, on the television channel Record, was the third one to be evicted.

 After on A Fazenda, she kept working on UOL until 2019.

 In early 2020, she decided to create a YouTube Channel to talk about the twentieth season of Big Brother Brasil and to video document some days of her life.
 In May 2020, she was invited by the television channel SBT to be a regular judge of the entertainment hit show Triturando.

-In 2021, she became one of the hosts of the program Fofocalizando, a format similar to that of Triturando.
+In 2021, she became one of the presenters of the program Fofocalizando, a format similar to Triturando.